New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs

-and solves this reformulation using Gurobi's built-in nonconvex quadratic optimization solver. \item \texttt{eigQCQP} first performs an eigenvalue decomposition on $A_1$ to write $D_1 = P_1^\intercal A_1 P_1$, where $D_1$ is a diagonal matrix.
+and solves this reformulation using the SOCP-based BB method.
+Note that for this reformulation, $\cL$ is the set of $w\in\R^{n+k}$ satisfying both the linear inequality and linear equality constraints. \item \texttt{eigBB} first performs an eigenvalue decomposition on $A_1$ to write $D_1 = P_1^\intercal A_1 P_1$, where $D_1$ is a diagonal matrix.
 Then, it performs a second eigenvalue decomposition to write $D_2= P_2^\intercal(P_1^\intercal A_2 P_1)P_2$, where $D_2$ is a diagonal matrix.
-Finally, \texttt{eigQCQP} reformulates \eqref{pb:qcqp} as
+Finally, \texttt{eigBB} reformulates \eqref{pb:qcqp} as

-and solves this reformulation using Gurobi's built-in nonconvex quadratic optimization solver. \end{itemize} For each method, we also compute lower and upper bounds for each decision variable using only the polytope constraints and pass the corresponding bounds to Gurobi.
+and solves this reformulation using the SOCP-based BB method.
+Note that for this reformulation, $\cL$ is the set of $(y,z)\in\R^{n}\times\R^n$ satisfying both the linear inequality and linear equality constraints. \end{itemize}

+All experiments are implemented using MATLAB R2021a on a PC running Windows 10 Intel(R) Core(TM) i9-10900KF CPU (3.70GHz) and 64GB RAM.
+All the SDP and SOCP problems in the BB methods are solved by the commercial solver MOSEK \cite{mosek} through its Matlab interface.